pvn25/ML-Data-Prep-Zoo/MLFeatureTypeInference/Benchmark-Labeled-Data/README.md

 * data_train and data_test contains the base featurization split of the raw CSV files

+* y_act column in the files denote the ground truth label.
+The coding of the labels is given as follows:

+Numeric : 0,
+Categorical: 1,
+Datetime:2,
+Sentence:3,
+URL: 4,
+Numbers: 5,
+List: 6,
+Unusable: 7,
+Custom Object: 8

 * Metadata/ contains the record id and the source details of the raw CSV files.

 * Our-Base-Featurization-Split/ contains the additional features extracted from the base featurized files for the ML models